-- F. Upon prior notice to the Fire Director or his designee and in accordance with available manpower, the designated Association representative shall be permitted as members of the Grievance Committee to confer with employees and the City on specific grievances in accordance with the Grievance Procedure set forth herein during work hours of employees, without loss of pay. - G. The time limits expressed herein shall be strictly adhered to.
+F. Upon prior notice to the Fire Director or his designee and in accordance with available manpower, the designated Association representative shall be permitted as members of the Grievance Committee to confer with employees and the City on specific grievances in accordance with the Grievance Procedure set forth herein during work hours of employees, without loss of pay.

+The time limits expressed herein shall be strictly G. adhered to.
 If any grievance has not been initiated within the time limits specified, then the grievance shall be deemed to have been abandoned.
-If any grievance is not processed to the next succeeding step in the grievance procedure within the time limits prescribed thereunder, then the disposition of the grievance at the last preceding step shall be deemed to be conclusive.
-If a decision is not rendered within the time limits prescribed for decision at any step in the grievance procedure, then the grievance shall be deemed to have been denied.
-Nothing herein shall prevent the parties from mutually agreeing to extend or contract the time limits for processing the grievance at any step in the grievance procedure.
+If any grievance is not processed to the next succeeding step in the grievance procedure within the time limits specified, then the grievance is not processed to the next succeeding step in the grievance procedure within the time limits prescribed thereunder, then the disposition of the grievance at the last preceding step shall be deemed to be conclusive. decision is not rendered within the time limits prescribed for decision at any step in the grievance procedure, then grievance shall be deemed to have been denied.
+Nothing herein shall prevent the parties from mutually agreeing to extend or contract the time limits processing the grievance at any step in the grievance procedure.